test-user-hubrise/website/src/content/general/en/apps.md

         - to: https://www.como.com
           logo: como.png
           title: Como
           description: Como is a loyalty programme solution for retail and hospitality companies.
 Como gathers data about purchases and preferences to approach customers with personalised offers.
+          additional_info: Integration in progress
         - to: https://myemma.com
           logo: emma.png
           title: Emma